-- a.
-Acknowledge Code Green by calling control room - b.
-Set up Command Centre at the Nursing Station - c.
-Take out the backpack from med room and wear the vest as a floor warden - Distribute the resident name list to RPN and PSWs - e.
-Distribute color name tags and markers to PSWs - f.
-Stick a color name tags on clothes to identify as a RN - g.
-Assign pairs of PSW's to begin room searches - h.
-Pack the resident medication into the backpack - Assign the helpers to assist residents to activity room or stay with residents in activity room - j.
-Conduct head count according to the resident name list after residents gather in activity room (Head count include residents, visitors, staffs) - k.
-Inform environmental nurse with PWT your floor is ready to evacuate - I. Wait for environmental nurse instruction to move residents to G/F Lobby - m.
-Begin evacuation after received instruction - Do last sweep, ensure the floor is clear of human life (residents, staffs, visitors, volunteers) - o.
-Inform environmental nurse your floor is clear - p.
-Pick up backpack and go down to G/F - q.
-Pass the current head count list to command centre - Assist residents to get on the bus - s.
-Go with the last resident to Finch centre - t.
-Inform McN command centre after arrival - u.
-Report to Finch command centre
+RN a.
+Acknowledge Code Green by calling control room b.
+Set up Command Centre at north side Nursing Station C. Take out the backpack from med room and wear the vest as a floor warden d.
+Distribute the resident name list to RPN and PSWs e.
+Distribute color name tags and markers to PSWs f.
+Stick a color name tags on clothes to identify as a RN g.
+Assign pairs of PSW's to begin room searches h.
+Pack the staff schedule, resident medication and MAR binder to the backpack i.
+Assign the helpers to assist residents to activity room or stay with residents in activity room j.
+Conduct head count according to the resident name list after residents gather in activity room (Head count include residents, visitors, staffs) k.
+Inform environmental nurse with PWT your floor is ready to evacuate l.
+Wait for environmental nurse instruction to move residents to G/F Peace corner m.
+Begin evacuation after received instruction n.
+Do last sweep, ensure the floor is clear of human life (residents, visitors, staffs) 0.
+Inform environmental nurse your floor is clear p.
+Pick up backpack and go down to G/F q.
+Pass the current head count list to command centre r.
+Assist residents to get on the bus S. Go with the last resident to McN centre t.
+Inform MKH command centre after arrival u.
+Report to McN command centre